leonp/sherlock-holmes/_chapters/the-adventure-of-the-copper-beeches-ch1.md

 much annoyance upon her face that I could not help suspecting that she had lost a handsome commission through my refusal.
 </p><p>
-“&nbsp;‘Do you desire your name to be kept upon the books?’ she asked.
+“‘Do you desire your name to be kept upon the books?’ she asked.
 </p><p>
-“&nbsp;‘If you please, Miss Stoper.’
+“‘If you please, Miss Stoper.’
 </p><p>
-“&nbsp;‘Well, really, it seems rather useless, since you refuse the most excellent offers in this fashion,’ said she sharply.
+“‘Well, really, it seems rather useless, since you refuse the most excellent offers in this fashion,’ said she sharply.
 ‘You can hardly expect us to exert ourselves to find another such opening for you.
 Good-day to you, Miss Hunter.’
 She struck a gong